 Relying on the principle of symbiosis, some scientists (among whom Albert Bernhard Frank or Anton de Bary) didn’t completely reject Simon Schwendener’s working hypothesis.
 In 1875, they proposed the term “symbiotismus” which made everyone agree.

-It was thus as late as the nineteenth century that lichens were formally included in the “Fungi phylum” to acknowledge the fact that these fungus merged with seaweeds were the only ones to ensure sexual reproduction.
+It was thus as late as the nineteenth century that lichen were formally included in the “Fungi phylum” to acknowledge the fact that the fungus was the most defining factor as it merged with algae or cyanobacteria.
+Indeed, the fungi were the only ones to ensure sexual reproduction.

 Lichen, a quick overview